 Sam grew up in Bucks Co.
 PA, just north of Philadelphia.
 He spent his adolescence tasting the bounties of a vibrant food culture and exploring the Delaware River systems with a fly rod.
 After graduating from Eastern Mennonite University with a B.A in Environmental Sustainability, he spent a season in NYC working on two different urban farms studying the practices of city produce production.
 Moving back to the Valley with a passion for building a community around youth-oriented agriculture, Sam found Project GROWS.
 Sam spends his days out at the farm sheet mulching, harvesting, teaching about sustainable farm work and eating carrots on the porch of the shed.

 If you were a vegetable, what would you be?
 Definitely cabbage – one of my very favorite veggies to eat, cabbage is understated but packs a punch!
-Full of healthy vitamins, adaptable to many cultures and cooking techniques, and just fun to be around.

 What do you love about farming?
 I love being outside, learning new things every day about plants, nature and where my food comes from.
 I love being connected to the land and the rich history of farming that goes back for centuries all over the world.